Stara Zagora: Population

 Stara Zagora was possibly the biggest city in today's Bulgarian territory before liberation from Ottoman rule.
-But the city was burned and destroyed by Turkish army during the Liberation war in 1877–1878.
+But the city was burned and destroyed by Turkish army during the Liberation war in 1877–1878, with some 30,000 citizens from Stara Zagora and nearby villages perishing in the Stara Zagora massacre.
 During the first decade after the liberation of Bulgaria, in the 1880s the population of Stara Zagora decreased and numbered about 16,000.
 Since then it started growing decade by decade, mostly because of the migrants from the rural areas and the surrounding smaller towns, reaching its peak in the period 1989-1991 exceeding 160,000.
 After this time, the population has started decreasing mostly because of the migration to the capital city of Sofia or abroad.